 Paddle into Lake Victoria for the Sunset

-Much of the recreation in and around Entebbe revolves around Lake Victoria.
-We worked with our hosts at Karibu Guest House to book a 'cruise' on Lake Victoria.
+Many of the things to do in and around Entebbe revolve around Lake Victoria.
+We worked with our hosts at Karibu Guest House to book a 'cruise' on the lake.
 The term 'cruise' implies a certain level of comfort and luxury so we were surprised when the taxi arranged by the guest house pulled up to a seemingly deserted pier with a number of canoes standing by.
 We were more surprised when we realized that we were being asked to board one of the canoes without life jackets.

 We confirmed with our hosts at Karibu Guest House by phone that we were indeed in the right place.
 Kevin explained how they like to use local fishermen for tours to contribute to the local community which makes perfect sense.

-We set out in our boat which was equipped with an outboard motor about an hour before sunset.
-After cruising for a bit, our guide killed the engine and paddled in among the papyrus reeds so we could get a look at all the birds busily going about their business.
+We set out from the shore in Entebbe in our boat which was equipped with an outboard motor about an hour before sunset.
+After cruising for a bit, our guide killed the engine and paddled in among the papyrus reeds so we could get a look at many species of Ugandan birds busily going about their business.

 It's generally a good idea to plan for some rest and downtime on a hectic trip and our stays in Entebbe's guest houses definitely made that possible.